 Alex’s Wish is a charity set-up to eradicate Duchenne Muscular Dystrophy, the most aggressive form of Muscular Dystrophy that affects 1 in every 3,500 boys born.
 It results in progressive muscle wasting.
 Every single muscle is destroyed due to a lack of protein.
 It also affects the heart and lungs as these are muscles too.

 Alex’s Wish was set-up by Emma and Andy Hallam (parents to Alex) in late 2012 to help raise vital funds to help bring about effective treatments and ultimately a cure for this devastating condition.
-The Charity is named after their son Alex was diagnosed with Duchenne in April 2010, 2 weeks before his 4th birthday – the diagnosis came completely out of the blue.
+The Charity is named after their son Alex was diagnosed with Duchenne in April 2010.

 This is our story…